-- Using non-traditional channels to collect and disseminate data: schools, churches, block clubs, door-to-door, etc. - Using plain language and translation to share information with the community - More engagement with youth - Inform community early on about potential changes/new information - Educating community on what the data means and how to respond - Recognizing community on-the-ground experience and expertise as data in the process and as integral to the ongoing cumulative impacts process
+- churches, block clubs, door-to-door, etc.

+- More engagement with youth

+- Educating community on what the data means and how to respond

 Applying data for policy

 Community members who provided input in Summer 2023 expressed the importance of the policy implications of the data being used.
 Community members stressed the importance of holding City departments, elected officials, and polluting industries accountable for creating or perpetuating hazardous conditions.
 There is a wish for the data to be used to create both proactive and responsive policy based on objective analysis of the data as well as using data to support financial investment in the most affected areas of the community.
 There needs to be an easy way for community members to submit complaints or evidence of hazards-many respondents specified that current processes including calling 311 and reporting to aldermanic offices are not effective.
 Also, many respondents highlighted that land use and permitting decisions should consider a company's history of violations and/or improvements.